FBI Ranks Detroit 2nd Most Violent Big City in America

 This is just another reason why citizens in Detroit and its surrounding cities should make sure to register to vote for Novembers mid-term elections.
 This is one of the most important elections in our city’s history and we should all make it a goal to make our voices heard at the polls this year.

-FBI Ranks Detroit 2nd Most Violent Big City in America was originally published on kissdetroit.com
+FBI Ranks Detroit 2nd Most Violent Big City in America was originally published on praise1027detroit.com